tomekw/tada/README.md

 with sensible defaults and a simple project manifest (`tada.toml`), so you spend less time writing build scripts and more time writing Ada.

+## Status

+This is alpha software.
+I'm actively working it.
+YMMV.

+Tested on Linux x86_64, MacOS ARM and Windows x86_64.

 ## Prerequisites

 ### Debian / Ubuntu